-If you are the victim of a crime you may make a Victim Impact Statement in certain circumstances.
+If you are the victim of a crime you may make a Victim Impact Statement.
 A Victim Impact Statement is an account in your own words of the effect that the crime has had on you.
-You may, for example, have suffered a physical injury, be affected psychologically, or be at a loss financially.
+You may, for example, have suffered a physical injury, be affected emotionally or psychologically.
+You might also have lost out financially.

 The Statement helps the judge understand the impact the crime has had on you.
-The judge can then take that into account when deciding what sentence to give the offender.
+The judge will then take that into account when deciding what sentence to give the offender.

 The following people can make a victim impact statement:

 - the victim of the crime who has suffered harm, including physical, mental or emotional harm or economic loss, which was directly caused by the offence;

 - a family member of a victim who has died, is ill or is incapacitated because of the crime;

 - a victim who is less than 14 years of age or their parent or guardian;

 - a family member on behalf of a victim who has a mental disorder and who does not have the capacity to make a statement themselves.